 Well let's do some reverse engineering

-* You then produce a resource of information: it doesn't even have to be a site with a domain name, it can be a single web page - quickly constructed but highly professional using certain techniques.
+* First, you find out what are the popular topics that people ask about at the forums. * You then produce a resource of information: it doesn't even have to be a site with a domain name, it can be a single web page - quickly constructed but highly professional using certain techniques. * You then make no-hype announcements at forums or search for appropriate postings where you can respond.

 Here is a collection of methods you can use to boost your Alexa Rank.
 Most of these tips are derived from several fellow webmasters I know who claimed to have derived positive results through their experiments with the Alexa Rankings.